 - Complete a rolling test with an elevated blood alcohol content (BAC) level

 Note that you must keep your BAC very low to pass a rolling test with an IID.
-Most drivers in California must keep their BAC below 0.08% to legally operate a vehicle.
-You may fail an IID test if your BAC is above 0.02%, leading to harsh penalties and the loss of your driving privileges.
+For example, most drivers in California must keep their BAC below 0.08% to operate a vehicle legally.
+Conversely, you may fail an IID test if your BAC is above 0.02%, leading to harsh penalties and the loss of your driving privileges.

 Drivers in California may face penalties if they fail or avoid an IID test.
-The Department of Motor Vehicles (DMV) may also suspend or revoke your driver’s license if you attempt to:
+In addition, the Department of Motor Vehicles (DMV) may also suspend or revoke your driver’s license if you attempt to:

 - Tamper with your IID